scouarn/sforth/README.md

 ## TODO
+- Words that parse (POSTPONE, TO, ...): issue a `**NOT FOUND**` abort
+- `cat` waits for a last input to figure out the pipe is closed
 - Test words longer than 128 bytes to check there's no unsigned vs signed byte bug
-- Handle SIGINT
+- Handle SIGINT, FPE
 - Set the tty in raw mode in code
 - Tests for Double and Tools
 - Remaining from Double set : `2VALUE` (ext),  `M*/` and `123.` notation
 - Self hosting: export dict as ELF (with a given entrypoint) and get rid of as/ld dep
 - Remove lower case duplicates like `find` -> Case insensitivity option and use `(word)` for system words
-- `QUIT`: check for stack underflow
+- underflow: check in QUIT or catch with segfault
 - (Using argv?) `QUIT`: echo / prompt / error reporting when inputting from `cat file.fs - `, greet message
 - Dyn alloc with mmap when `ALLOT` which becomes a primitive called by `,` and `C,`
 - Documentation